Local COVID-19 Protections

 Frequently Asked Questions About Changes to the Moratorium on Rent Increases

 Updated September 1, 2022

 On September 1, 2019, Rent Ordinance 3250(PDF, 3MB) went into effect.
 For rental units at most multi-unit properties in Alameda, also known as fully-regulated units, landlords are not permitted to increase rent by more than a certain percentage, known as the Annual General Adjustment or AGA.
 If a landlord does not increase the rent by the full amount allowed by the AGA, the landlord can “bank” the unused portion and impose it in a later year; however, such increases are subject to numerous restrictions.

-On March 15, 2022, the City Council passed a new ordinance(PDF, 338KB), allowing landlords to begin noticing rent increases, but these increases may not exceed the AGA.
+On March 15, 2022, the City Council passed Ordinance 3315(PDF, 338KB), allowing landlords to begin noticing rent increases, but these increases may not exceed the AGA.
 Any “banked” rent increases will not be available for landlords to use until 60 days after the City Council rescinds its Declaration of Local Emergency, which currently remains in effect.

-Beginning May 1, 2022, your landlord may serve you with a notice of rent increase for no more than the current AGA percentage cap, which is 2.7% through August 31, 2022.
+Your landlord may serve you with a notice of rent increase for no more than the current AGA percentage cap, which is 3.5% for the period of September 1, 2022, through August 31, 2023.

 What does "serve notice" mean?

 Landlords must provide tenants with advanced, written notice that their rent will be increasing.
 See the California Tenants guidebook for more information on the difference between the notice date and the effective date, when the rent increase takes effect.

 What do I do if my landlord gave me written notice prior to May 1, 2022, that my rent would be increasing?